learn-co-curriculum/dsc-probability-mass-function/README.md

     dict_keys([1, 2, 3, 4, 5]) [0.31, 0.31, 0.15, 0.08, 0.15]

-You notice that the PMF is normalized so total probability is 1.
+You notice that the PMF is normalized so the total probability is 1.

 ```python